 There are multiple spiritual gifts listed in the Bible (Rom.
 12:3–8; 1 Cor.
 12; 1 Pet.
 4:10–11).
 We don’t get to choose what gifts we receive.
 They’re given to us by the Holy Spirit for his glory and our good.

-As you can see, the Holy Spirit is not as mysterious as Cousin Itt and far more helpful.
+As you can see, the Holy Spirit is not as mysterious as Cousin It and far more helpful.

 He actively works in our lives by making known the presence of Jesus, making us more like Jesus, helping us to understand the Bible, calling us to work, empowering us for service and evangelism, helping us pray, guiding us, and giving us spiritual gifts.

 Instead of overlooking the Holy Spirit, let us embrace the attributes of the holy spirit and who he is as part of the Trinity and learn to better walk with him.
 I hope this blog has helped you better understand what is holy spirit and how he works in your life.